 In 1999, the system changed from indexation and averaging to a CGT discount.

-The 2026-27 budget announcement now moves the system back toward an inflation-based CGT application.
+The measures announced in the 2026-27 budget would move the system back toward an inflation-based CGT application if passed in legislation.

-The government announced it will replace the current 50 per cent CGT discount with a discount based on the actual rate of inflation and introduce a minimum 30 per cent tax on gains from 1 July 2027.
+The government announced it planned to replace the current 50 per cent CGT discount with a discount based on the actual rate of inflation and introduce a minimum 30 per cent tax on gains from 1 July 2027.

 Does this mean the 50 per cent CGT discount disappears overnight?